Jozef van Wissem: Career

 When Shall This Bright Day Begin, featuring guest vocals by Zola Jesus, was released by Consouling Sounds in 2016.
 The same label released Nobody Living Can Ever Make Me Turn Back in 2017.
 Van Wissem reactivated Incunabulum for his 2017 release New Lute Music for Film.
 His third Consouling Sounds release, We Adore You, You Have No Name, followed in 2018.
-In 2019, Van Wissem and Jarmusch returned to Sacred Bones with the full-length An Attempt to Draw Aside the Veil.
+In 2019, Van Wissem and Jarmusch returned to Sacred Bones with the album An Attempt to Draw Aside the Veil.

 In 2022 his new solo lute and electronics record “ Behold !
 I Make All Things New " was announced.
 Louderthanwar announced his upcoming tour and wrote, Jozef van Wissem is a Dutch lute player who vamps the instrument into the now.
 His spellbinding atmospheric music has a haunting resonance.
 "Behold!
 I Make All Things New “ is all instrumental and consists of sparse works for lute and electronics.
 There are no vocals this time.
 It is more a return to the minimal neo-classical style of his early work.
 It was written and recorded in lockdown in Warsaw and Rotterdam between 2019 and 2021.”.
 In 2022 four of his compositions were featured in the Irma Vep Series on HBO.
 His piece " Temple Dance Of The Soul" was featured in the trailer and under the Alica Vikander mirror scene in the series. ” In 2023 Van Wissem scored the Cannes Award winning film Un Prince.
 He released the soundtrack on his own Incunabulum label in 2024.
 The New York Times wrote " A subtly medieval score — distinguished by the thrum of a lute and composed by Jozef van Wissem — draws out a surreal dimension.
 Eventually, the film shifts into explicitly sexual and mythological terrain with a B.D.S.M. edge, and the score keeps pace, taking on a folk metal vibe."
+According to Chain DLK in 2026: His work for cinema, from "Nosferatu" to "Irma Vep", has consistently demonstrated his ability to treat music as architecture rather than accompaniment, allowing silence, resonance and repetition to shape emotional space with remarkable precision.
+That cinematic sensibility permeates this latest release, although its landscapes feel intensely inward.
+Nothing here hurries toward resolution.
+Time stretches, folds back upon itself and occasionally seems to stop altogether.